Artlands/artlands.github.io/_posts/2023-02-09-Revive-an-old-mac.md

    ```
    sudo dd if=/dev/zero of=/dev/disk2
    ```
 3. Create an EFI partition on the stick using `diskutil`, format is set to `msdos` and Scheme is set to `GUID Partition Map`.
 Then check the EFI partition identifier via `diskutil list`.
 Suppose its identifier is **disk2s1**.
-Note that the EFI partitin is not mounted by MacOS by default so you have to unmount the USB stick and then manually mount it by yourself:
+Note that the EFI partitin is not mounted by macOS by default so you have to unmount the USB stick and then manually mount it by yourself:
    ```
    diskutil unmountDisk /dev/disk2
    ```